Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Larry, how come I haven't met you?" asked Robbie.

-"Today was my first day and the Manager Greg had me cashier in the Food Court."
+"Today was my first day.
+My boss at my old job needed me to work an extra two days to train my replacement.
+Today the Manager here, Greg had me cashier in the Food Court."

 "I can't believe he didn't tell me.
 I guess that's why we were short cashiers today.
 Did you know about this Ryan?"